Entrepreneurship is a tricky business. It is a journey filled with rewards, failures, and uncertainties alike.

 - Building and selling combination is a business superpower

-- A business model with network effects, low marginal costs, and scale economies is ideal
+- A business model with network effects, low marginal costs, and scale economies are ideal.

 - Pick the right people to work with

-- Dissociate with your ego to see realities
+- Dissociate yourself from your ego to see realities

 - Focus on foundations to think clearly and find solutions